SidRoberts/centum/docs/forms/example.md

 # Example

-Let's create a login form with a email and a password field.
+Let's create a login form with an email and a password field.
 First, we need to create these fields:

 ```php